The Double Refuge ✝︎ Saint Francis

 The importance of astronomy is crucial here: astronomy, combined with an understanding of biological diversity, presses home the following two points: 1. we’re a tiny part of the cosmos, and 2. other life forms are almost certain to exist.
 If one agrees to these two points, then it isn’t a stretch to imagine that some of these life forms would have different capabilities, greater understandings of the universe, and more wide-ranging or inclusive belief systems.
 While one can only speculate on what these systems might contain, I imagine that the most tolerant and inclusive of them would have something of Daoism’s far-ranging and open speculation, Jainism’s emphases on non-violence, and something of Sikhism, Neoplatonism, and the Chinese religions in their syncretism.
 Alien religions might also resemble Hinduism in its multifarious nature and in its exceptionally large concepts of space, time, multiple worlds, and layers of reality.

 Pascal’s Wager isn’t convincing because it presupposes a jealous Abrahamic God and because it boils our options down to belief or disbelief, thus ignoring the trichotomy of belief, doubt, and disbelief as well as the polychotomy of all the gospels in this and (potentially) other worlds.
-As I will explore in the next page, the wager also goes against basic rational thinking, both in terms of a mathematical understanding of infinity, and a theological definition of God.
+As I will explore in the next page, the wager also goes against basic rational thinking, both in terms of a mathematical understanding of infinity, and an open or inclusive definition of God.

 ✝︎